For SaaS teams without a QA hire

 Dispatch the agent

 The AI QA agent signs into your app, walks the reported steps, and reproduces the bug on staging.
+On repeat runs it jumps straight to the right page — it remembers your app.

 Verified GitHub issue